aysaha/EECS206A/README.md

 The primary design criteria for our project to meet is to maintain the rigid body structure.
 This is determined by the distance and orientation of each auxiliary robot with respect to a primary robot.
 We settled on a hierarchical control scheme where a global controller generates controller inputs for the group while a local control translates the global control inputs to each individual robot.
 Treating formation as a controls problem allowed us to design for robustness.
 However this limited our robot configuration to be along the horizontal axis of the primary robot.
 For path planning, we utilized an algorithm from the Sapienza University of Rome that was designed specifically for unicycle-model robots.
 This algorithm allowed us to generate smooth paths very efficiently.
 The generated trajectory was then sampled and sent to the controller node.
 Selecting too few waypoints would reduce the resolution of the path while sampling too many waypoints would result in missed waypoints due to the system not responding fast enough.

 ### Implementation

+Talk about master/slave implementation --> Leo will work on that in the plane and upload the results after landing

 `src/frame_publisher.py`
 refreshes key coordinate frames in case they get obstructed from view